kylehalleman/resume/resume.md

 #### Responsibilities

-* Led research, design, and development of a universal React-based responsive web app that acts as an encyclopedia of model information, with fast live search and dynamic comparisons.
+* Led research, design, and development of a **universal React-based responsive web app** that acts as an encyclopedia of model information, with fast live search and dynamic comparisons.
-* Created live social media display board showcasing latest tweets and Instagram posts on the Livewire tour.
-Made an adapted version for Harley’s annual dealer meeting that displayed on a 65'-wide screen.
+* Created live **social media display board** showcasing latest tweets and Instagram posts on the Livewire tour.
+Made an adapted version for Harley’s annual dealer meeting that **displayed on a 65'-wide screen**.
 * Designed and developed department portfolio site.
-* Designed and developed podcast web app using vanilla JavaScript, featuring offline storage and variable playback rate.
+* Designed and developed **podcast web app using vanilla JavaScript**, featuring **offline storage** and variable playback rate.
 * Developed HTML5 SCORM-compliant e-learning course template and made many courses with it.
 * Developed responsive front end for company-wide leadership development website.
 * Advised offshore team and did code reviews for new employee intranet.